 4. For Multiple Choice questions, you can edit all answers, provide correct and incorrect response feedback, and add rationales for each answer.
 The rationales allows you to leave notes for yourself, or they can provide feedback to students for any answer they choose.

-5. For both checkpoint types, you can edit the details for your own reference, or for other educators to find and use this checkpoint.
+5. For both question types, you can edit the details for your own reference, or for other educators to find and use this question.
 These details include the following:

 - Grade(s): Choose the grade or grade levels of the students who would use this checkpoint.